China facing growing U.S. pressure over Hong Kong protests

 Psaki said Kerry was expected to say that the Hong Kong chief executive’s legitimacy would be enhanced if people have a genuine choice of candidates, a position expressed by the White House on Monday that went beyond the administration's previous broad calls for greater democracy.

-"That certainly is our position," Psaki said, adding that it had been communicated to China.
+"That certainly is our position," Psaki said, adding that it had been communicated to China and that other issues would also be on the agenda.
+“There are certainly a range of issues on bilateral, regional and global issues that they will discuss during their meeting."

 The United States has been carefully calibrating its response to the demonstrations, voicing support for non-violent protests, while signaling it has little interest in seeing them escalate and risk a harsher crackdown by Chinese authorities.